 To identify progress toward implementation of EBFM through council actions, a simple framework was developed to organize information from each of the eight fisheries management regions to record management actions being implemented in ways that move regional fisheries management toward ecosystem-based management Table 2 (Appendix B).
 In developing the framework we examined a wide range of EBM and EBFM literature to select appropriate "actions" that could be identified as moving fishery management toward an ecosystem-based approach (Arkema et al. 2010, Grieve and Short 2010, Link 2002, Ward et al. 2002, EPAP 1999, Fluharty 2010, Witherell (Ed.)
 2005).
 The starting point for this review framework is the advice from the Ecosystem Principles Advisory Panel (EPAP) (1999) because it was directly intended to outline an incremental approach to developing EBFM within the US regional fishery science and management context.
 In that framework, EBFM is a coupled social-ecological system where humans are a key component.
 EBFM is described as a process that moves from traditional fisheries management toward a broader consideration of ecosystem and socio-economic consideration of management.
-Progress toward EBFM is seen in actions taken by Councils based on scientific advice as well as socio-economic information.
-There is significant overlap between the EPAP (1999) advice and that from other efforts cited above.
-Other actions were added to capture actions being taken in practice but not necessarily identified by EPAP.
+Progress toward EBFM is seen in actions taken by Councils based on scientific advice about the fishery and ecosystem trends as well as socio-economic information.
+There is significant overlap between the EPAP (1999) advice and that from other efforts cited above, however a few other actions were added to the framework to capture actions being taken in practice but not necessarily identified by EPAP.

-One significant component of the EBFM is stakeholder engagement in the fishery management process EBFM depends on effective public involvement (deReynier, Levin and Shoji 2009), however, the ESMWG chose not to explore this element in part because in the it would vastly expand the scope of this report and in part because in the US Council process stakeholder engagement in fisheries is not widely studied.
+One significant component of the EBFM is stakeholder engagement in the fishery management process.
+EBFM depends on effective public involvement (deReynier, Levin and Shoji 2009); however, the ESMWG chose not to explore this element in part because it would vastly expand the scope of this report and in part because in the US Council process stakeholder engagement in fisheries is not widely studied.

 TABLE 2.
-MANAGEMENT ACTIONS TO ASSESS PROGRESS TOWARD EBFM IN REGIONAL COUNCILS

-- 1. Cease overfishing and develop rebuilding plans for overfished species.
-[A-B] - 2.
+MANAGEMENT ACTIONS TO ASSESS PROGRESS TOWARD EBFM IN REGIONAL COUNCILS 1.
+Cease overfishing and develop rebuilding plans for overfished species.
+[A-B] 2.
 Delineate extent of ecosystem/interactions.
-[B-C] - 3.
-Develop a conceptual model of the foodweb [B-C] - 4.
-Describe habitat needs of different life history stages of animals and plants in the "significant foodweb" and develop conservation measures [A-B-C] - 5.
-Calculate total removals including incidental mortality and relate them to standing biomass, production, optimum yields, natural mortality and trophic structure [A-B] - 6.
-Assess how uncertainty is characterized and define what buffers against uncertainty are included in management actions [B-C] - 7.
-A. Set ecosystem goal[s] [A] B. Developed indices of ecosystem health as targets for management?
-[B]

-- 8. Describe long term monitoring data and how they are used.
-[B-C] - 9.
+[B-C] 3.
+Develop a conceptual model of the foodweb [B-C] Describe habitat needs of different life history stages of animals and plants in the "significant foodweb" and develop conservation measures [A-B-C] 5.
+Calculate total removals - including incidental mortality and relate them to standing biomass, production, optimum yields, natural mortality and trophic structure [A-B] 6.
+Assess how uncertainty is characterized and define what buffers against uncertainty are included in management actions [B-C] 7.
+A. Set ecosystem goal[s] [A] B. Develop indices of ecosystem health as targets for management?
+[B] 8.
+Describe long term monitoring data and how they are used.
+[B-C] 9.
 Assess the ecological, human and institutional elements of the ecosystem which most significantly affect fisheries, and are outside Council/NMFS jurisdiction and define a strategy to address those influences.
-[B-C-H] - 10.
+[B-C-H] 10.
 Is there a Fishery Ecosystem Plan/ Fishery Management Plan employing EBFM?
-[A-B] - 11.
+[A-B] 11.
 Does the Council have a lead entity designated to advance EBFM in the Council process?
-[A] - 12.
+[A] 12.
 Are ecosystem models developed and available for use in the Council process?
-[B-C] - 13.
+[B-C] 13.
 Are decision support tools for EBFM / trade-off analysis employed [e.g., management strategy evaluation, risk assessments, ecosystem indicators, and scenarios]?
-[B-C-H] - 14.
+[B-C-H] 14.
 To what extent are spatial management tools applied (besides Essential Fish Habitat measures above) to accomplish EBFM?
-[A-B] - 15.
-Other Unique actions furthering EBFM [B-C-H]
+[A-B] 15.
+Other - Unique actions furthering EBFM [B-C-H] Based on review of (EPAP 1999) and other literature evaluating EBFM definition and implementation.
+Note it may